WASHINGTON (AP) – In the supposed workers’ paradise of North Korea, inequality is assigned at birth, a study by a U.S.-based human rights group says.

-The study says the ministry maintains a file on everyone from the age of 17 that is updated every two years.
+The ministry maintains a file on everyone from the age of 17 that is updated every two years, the study says.

 Numerous defectors’ interviews show that those who are young when they leave North Korea see songbun as decreasingly important, while older defectors say songbun still matters, the report said.

 The songbun system has its origins in social class restructuring enforced by the North’s communist founders, led by Kim Il Sung, that began even before the state’s formal creation in 1948, to elevate peasants and laborers at the expense of landlords, businessmen and religious leaders.

 Those considered most loyal had fought alongside Kim against Japanese colonialists and then against U.S.-backed forces in the 1950-53 Korean War.
 Those deemed hostile collaborated with the enemy or had family members who fled to South Korea.

 Moving up a songbun category is rare and requires a lifetime of devotion to the Kim family regime and ruling Workers’ Party of Korea.
 But songbun can be downgraded for political or criminal offenses or failing to cooperate with authorities.

 When an individual is sentenced to the North’s gulag of political prison camps _ estimated to hold 150,000-200,000 people _ family members are considered guilty by association and generally accompany them, the study says.